dataiap/dataiap/day2/README.md

 Today, we will do more with `matplotlib`.

 * bar graphs
 * line graphs
 * box plots (will be useful tomorrow)
 * scatter plots
 * [choropleth plots](http://en.wikipedia.org/wiki/Choropleth_map) (map plots)

-Also we will learn to
+We will also learn to

 * create figures with multiple sub-figures (called subplots)
 * customize labels, colors, error bars etc.